 The Scottish cinema tour is programmed by LUX Scotland with support from Art Fund.

-– The exhibition deep dive (pause) uncoiling memory is commissioned on the occasion of the 59th International Art Exhibition - La Biennale di Venezia, by the Scotland + Venice partnership with funding support from the National Lottery through Creative Scotland.
+– The exhibition deep dive (pause) uncoiling memory is by Alberta Whittle in collaboration with the 59th International Art Exhibition - La Biennale di Venezia, by the Scotland + Venice partnership with funding support from the National Lottery through Creative Scotland.

 – Scotland + Venice is a partnership between Creative Scotland, British Council Scotland, National Galleries Scotland, Architecture & Design Scotland, V&A Dundee and the Scottish Government.

-– The 2022 Scotland + Venice presentation is a multi-partner project commissioned by Scotland + Venice, initiated by Glasgow International and supported by Glasgow Life through Tramway.
+– The 2022 Scotland + Venice presentation is a multi-partner project between Scotland + Venice, initiated by Glasgow International and supported by Glasgow Life through Tramway.

-– The film Lagareh was co-commissioned and produced by Forma Arts, London.
+– The film Lagareh was produced by Alberta Whittle and Forma Arts, London.

-– The tapestry was co-commissioned and produced by Dovecot Studios, Edinburgh.
+– The tapestry was produced by Alberta Whittle and Dovecot Studios, Edinburgh.

 – Creative Partners in the project include: Art Night, Glasgow Sculpture Studios and the Visual Identities in Art and Design Research Centre (VIAD), University of Johannesburg.